2. Planning Policy Context

 2.5 Paragraphs 56 (good design), 159 (need for a Strategic Housing Market Assessment) and 173 to 177 (viability and deliverability) are also relevant to this SPD.
 This guidance has been taken into account in preparing this SPD.

-(1) 2.6 The Government has also issued new National Planning Practice Guidance in March 2014, which has been taken into account during the production of this SPD, in particular, sections on planning obligations and design1.
+1.2.6 The Government has also issued new National Planning Practice Guidance in March 2014, which has been taken into account during the production of this SPD, in particular, sections on planning obligations and design

-2.7 The Government’s Housing Standards Review was launched in October 20122.
-It aims to be a fundamental review of the building regulations framework and voluntary housing standards.
-It seeks to rationalise existing codes, standards, rules, regulations and guidance.
+2. It aims to be a fundamental review of the building regulations framework and voluntary housing standards.
+It seeks to rationalise existing codes, standards, rules, regulations and guidance.2.7 The Government’s Housing Standards Review was launched in October 2012

 2.8 The review was undertaken by a wide range of cross sector stakeholder working groups and this consultation set out their proposals on: